 TOC:

-- Look for programs, such as teaching, volunteering or internships, that provide living stipends or lodging with host families.
+- Look for programs that provide living stipends or lodging with host families.

 - Yale University's student employment site